 While some cryptoassets are outside the FCA’s perimeter, investment products such as derivatives contracts that reference these cryptoassets are likely to be within our perimeter, as we have previously stated.

-Due to our concerns about the ability of retail consumers to reliably value and assess the risks of investing in such products, we have proposed a potential prohibition on the sale of derivatives and exchange traded notes referencing cryptoassets in CP19/22.
-The consultation period is open until 3 October 2019.
+Due to our concerns about the ability of retail consumers to reliably value and assess the risks of investing in such products, we have prohibited the sale of derivatives and exchange traded notes referencing cryptoassets.
+Read more about our position.

 The UK Cryptoasset Taskforce

 The UK Government announced the Taskforce in March 2018 as part of its wider Fintech strategy and in response to the Treasury Select Committee’s investigation into digital currencies.
-The objective of the Taskforce was to bring Her Majesty’s Treasury (HMT), Bank of England (BoE) and the Financial Conduct Authority (FCA) together to assess the potential impact of cryptoassets and DLT in the UK and to consider appropriate policy responses.
-The Taskforce published its report on 26th October 2018.
+The objective of the Taskforce was to bring the Treasury, Bank of England and the FCA together to assess the potential impact of cryptoassets and DLT in the UK and to consider appropriate policy responses.
+The Taskforce published its report on 26 October 2018.

 This includes: